Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Problem Setting and assumptions

 In this work, we are interested in a human-AI interaction setting, where the agent will interact with multiple users over its lifetime.
 In each interaction, there will be a human-in-the-loop, who wants the agent to achieve the goal subject to their preferences.
 Thus, we develop the system, \textit{PRESCA}, that would allow any user to communicate their preference to the agent.
 Now, the state representation used in the model $\mathcal{M}$ may be inscrutable to a user i.e. the user cannot directly use it to specify their preference (e.g., an image based state representation).
 Therefore, we consider the presence of a symbolic interface which is a set $F_S$ of propositional state variables or concepts that the any user would understand.
-In any given state $s$, the concept $C_{\mathbb{Z}} \in F_S$ may be \textit{true} or \textit{false}.
-The user can specify two types of trajectory preferences using concepts present in $F_S$: (a) the agent must pass through some state where $C_{\mathbb{Z}}$ is \textit{true} or (b) the agent must avoid states where $C_{\mathbb{Z}}$ is \textit{true}.
+In any given state $s$, each concept $C_{\mathbb{Z}} \in F_S$ may be \textit{true} or \textit{false}.
+In \textit{PRESCA}, we currently support specifying preferences that involve the agent avoiding states where some specified concept is \textit{true}. \textit{PRESCA} can be easily extended to support more complex preferences (section \ref{training}).